HB9HIL/wavelog_docs/docs/developer/api-v2/qso.md

      -H "Authorization: Bearer wl2_your_token_here"
 ```

-Returns `404 not_found` if the QSO does not exist or is not owned by the token.
+Returns `404 not_found` if the QSO does not exist or is not owned by the token —
+and, for a [clubstation](clubstation.md) token below officer level, if it was
+logged by a different operator.

 ## Create a QSO